pyeventsourcing/eventsourcing/README.md

 with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.
-In general, subscribers are policies of the application, which may execute further commands whenever an particular kind of event is received.
+In general, subscribers are policies of the application, which may execute further commands whenever a particular kind of event is received.
 Publishers of domain events are typically the methods of an entity.

 **Worked examples** — A simple worked example application (see below), with example